FlowFuse/website/src/blog/2024/11/building-uns-with-flowfuse.md

 [26,0,244,255,37,255]
 ```

-Using a [function node](/node-red/core-nodes/function/) in Node-RED, we can convert this into a human-readable format.
+Using a [Function node](/node-red/core-nodes/function/) in Node-RED, we can convert this into a human-readable format.

 ![Function node: Transforming Raw Data into Readable Format](./images/function-node.png){data-zoomable}
 _Function node: Transforming Raw Data into Readable Format_